 USAA has live customer service professionals, but reaching them can be tricky.
 Though there’s a main number – (210) 531-USAA – with a touch-tone menu to direct you to the right department, the sheer number of departments makes this time-consuming.
 So USAA advises you to call your desired division (IRAs, mortgage, auto loans, and so on) directly.

 However, this requires you to look up the pertinent number in its online directory, which can also take time.
 And since its offices are closed on the weekend, calling on Monday can be stressful and time-consuming – so much so that USAA advises members to call Tuesday through Friday instead.
 By contrast, Ally Bank’s customer service team is available 24/7, by phone, often with wait times of just a few minutes.

 Separately, USAA doesn’t have a live chat feature on its website – if you don’t want to call, you need to email a customer service professional and wait hours (or days, depending on volume) for a response.
 Ally and other online banks have live web chat.

 4. Website Is Dense and Difficult to Navigate

 USAA’s website is difficult to navigate, and its most important parts – including drop-down menus – are clogged with small text.
 This makes it difficult to use on a mobile device.
-Also, some of the site’s pages seem out of step with web browser navigation tools.
-For instance, when you click the back button from a sub-page, you may be taken all the way back to the home page, even if you hadn’t been there in some time.
+The design has become more responsive since I’ve been watching USAA, but it’s still light-years behind the most mobile-friendly financial institutions out there.

 Serving in the military is an honorable calling that demands tremendous sacrifice.
 If you’re an active-duty, retired, or honorably separated servicemember, or are related to someone who fits that bill, you may be eligible for membership in USAA.
 With perks that aren’t available through many other banks and insurance companies, there are plenty of reasons to join.